Home | Community Forum | Blog

 Runtime authorization systems require an architectural view of the end-to-end access path.
 This path spans from the authenticated subject of the target object, considering all tiers, intended actions and computing environment requirements.
 Each authorization control in this path requires a set of policy management capabilities to define and maintain what policies should be enforced, while also supporting runtime services to evaluate and enforce the policies in real time.

 Taking a data-centric approach to ZTPM is essential for effective Zero Trust policy management.
-Data-centric security is a security model that prioritizes the protection of data, regardless of its location or how it is accessed.
-In a data-centric security model, data is secured using encryption, access controls, and other security measures to ensure that it remains protected throughout its lifecycle.
-By focusing on the data, rather than the user or device, data-centric security provides a more comprehensive approach to security that can be applied across all environments, including cloud, on-premises, and hybrid environments.
+Data-centric security (DCS) is a security model that prioritizes the protection of data, regardless of its location or how it is accessed.
+In a data-centric security (DCS) model, data is secured using encryption, access controls, and other security measures to ensure that it remains protected throughout its lifecycle.
+By focusing on the data, rather than the user or device, data-centric security (DCS) provides a more comprehensive approach to security that can be applied across all environments, including cloud, on-premises, and hybrid environments.

 Effective ZTPM requires a comprehensive understanding of an organization’s data assets, including where the data is located, who has access to it, and how it is being used.
 A data-centric approach to ZTPM involves creating policies that are focused on the protection of data, rather than the user or device.
 These policies include the use of encryption, access controls, and data loss prevention (DLP) technologies.
 By encrypting data at rest and in transit, organizations can ensure that their data remains protected, even if it is accessed by an unauthorized user or device.
 Access controls, such as multi-factor authentication (MFA) and attribute-based access controls (ABAC), can ensure that only authorized users have access to sensitive data.